 By engaging candidates in a conversation, there are higher chances that they apply for your jobs and have a positive idea of your brand.
 Instead of trying to convince everyone to apply, build a connection with those that you want to apply.
 It will help you on a long term basis.

 Employer branding should be an ongoing process.
 You should go about implementing it one step at a time.
 In order that your employer branding efforts are successful, you should first plan out your employer branding strategies.
 This is mandatory to maximize the return on your investment into employer branding.

 Setting up your employer branding goals is not a complex process.
 You simply need to find out your goals and define your employer value proposition.
 Furthermore, you should plan out the ways how you will be carrying out the branding activities.
-You can leverage images, videos, infographics, and more, and track your success.
+You can leverage images, videos, infographics, PowerPoint templates, and more, and track your success.

 Think about what success in employer branding will look like, whether it’s how many candidates a day you engage with, how many retweets of your recruitment post, and more.
 You can only improve your strategies if you know how they are doing.

 Employer branding is tricky because a brand that you have built up painstakingly over months can be destroyed in a few minutes by harmful allegations.
 For this, you need to set up a brand monitoring strategy so you know what your potential candidates are saying about your company – the good as well as the bad.